rh-mobb/documentation/content/docs/rosa/alb-nlb-ossm-e2e/index.md

 EOF
 ```

-**Note**: By default, NodePorts in a ROSA are not accessible outside of the cluster.
-To enable access to NodePorts from a load balancer, you need to modify the security group associated with your cluster and allow the port range 30000-32767 to receive traffic.

 ### Deploy AWS Load Balancer Operator (ALBO)

-Use this [mobb.ninja](https://mobb.ninja/docs/rosa/aws-load-balancer-operator/) to install ALB operator on ROSA cluster or use the following snippet or run the  [script](./alb-operator/deploy-aws-lbo.sh)
+Use the following snippet or run the script in the cloned repo `./alb-operator/deploy-aws-lbo.sh` . see [mobb.ninja](https://mobb.ninja/docs/rosa/aws-load-balancer-operator/) article for more details about the ALB operator and its installtion.

 ```bash
 #!/bin/sh